mshin77/tech-assisted/README.md

 Authors.
 (2024).
-Technology-assisted instruction with teacher prompts on fraction multiplication word problems for students with learning disabilities: Visual analysis and Bayesian models. https://tech-assisted.netlify.app.
+Technology-assisted instruction with teacher prompts on fraction multiplication word problems: A single-case design with visual analysis and Bayesian multilevel modeling. https://tech-assisted.netlify.app.